 In 2010, I created two exciting artist networking sites as a way of giving back to artist community and volunteering in the world.

-Figurative Artists is an exciting showcase site with over 1000 highly accomplished international artists of the human form.
+Figurative Artists is an exciting showcase site with nearly 1000 highly accomplished international artists of the human form.

 Sunshine Coast Artists is a local BC regional site.

 These sites began as a form of public service and have evolved into something much more.
 These sites promote the art & the artists and help build community.

 2012 - 2021 Landscapes, dancers & fishing boats